nsbawden/dAc-ajax-node/README.md

 # dAc-ajax-node
 Ajax access to server side node.js proxied through PHP with built-in support to pass content via STDIN or on the command line.

+This is useful in environments where a node.js server cannot be run due to port restriction or other reasons but PHP can be run.

 Use ajax-node.js in the browser, ajax-node.php on the server, and requires the node command installed somewhere on the server.

-Be sure to change `$ot->cmd =` in ajax-node.php to point to the desired node command.
+Be sure to change `$ot->cmd =` in ajax-node.php to point to the desired version of your node command.

 #### Notes